Last weekend I was in the kitchen stirring up a storm in the cauldron preparing our family favorite, lamb roast.

 Donna Pincus, Associate Professor of Psychological and Brain Sciences at Boston University explains it well.
 She says, “Baking actually requires a lot of attention.
 You have to measure, focus physically on rolling out the dough.”

 She added, “If you’re focusing on smell and taste, on being present with what you’re creating, that act of mindfulness in that present moment can also have a result in stress reduction.”

 Psychiatrists and counselors are now using cooking a tool to treat people suffering from mental health problems like depression and anxiety.
 Cooking is used as part of the treatment for a wide range of mental and behavioral health conditions.
 For example depression, anxiety, eating disorders, ADHD, and addiction.

 London psychiatrist Mark Salter, “Cooking and baking activities are therapeutic for patients with depression.
 They stimulate cognition, get people working on memory tasks and allow patients to connect with a feeling of nurturing and protection.”

 In fact, Salter goes on to give the meditation cooking connect a bigger spin saying, “I’d argue that cooking and baking have another benefit, the possibility of sharing, and the enrichment of interpersonal relationships that occurs as a result.”

-Cooking with a partner or for a partner is a great time for bonding as well and if the cooking is done together it leads to twice the mindfulness communication and corporation.
+Cooking with a partner or for a partner is a great time for bonding.
+Moreover, if the cooking is done together it leads to twice the mindfulness communication and corporation.